 Get help with Residential Care Subsidy or Residential Care Loan paperwork

-The Residential Care Subsidy (RSC) or Loan (RCL) is a payment made by Work & Income to the residential care provider to cover some or all of the cost of care.
-The criteria for receiving a RSC/RSL is stringent and applying for a Residential Care Subsidy or Residential Care Loan can be tricky.
+A Residential Care Subsidy is a payment made by Work & Income to the residential care provider to cover some or all of the cost of care.
+A Residential Care Loan is an interest-free loan that can be granted towards cost of care.
+The criteria for receiving a subsidy or loan are stringent and applying can be tricky.

 Public Trust can prepare this for you to ensure it is completed correctly.